Redth/FlamedTVLauncher/README.md

 4. `adb install /path/to/com.altusapps.firedtvlauncher-1.x.x.apk` to install the app to your device
 5. On your FireTV, open the settings
 6. Go into Applications
-7. Find 'FiredTV' in the list, and select it
+7. Find 'FlamedTV' in the list, and select it
 8. Select 'Launch Application'

 ###Update Process